-Federal Stafford Loans are available to eligible students.
-There are two types of Stafford Loans: Subsidized, for which the government pays the interest while students are in school, and during grace and deferment periods; and Unsubsidized, for which students pay all the interest on the loan.
-Students may defer the interest while enrolled at least half-time.
+Federal Direct Loans are available to eligible students.
+There are two types of Direct Loans: Subsidized, for which the government pays the interest while students are in school, and during the grace period and deferment periods; and Unsubsidized, for which students pay all the interest on the loan.
+Students may defer the interest while enrolled at least half-time; however, the interest continues to accrue.
 Students may receive both types of loans at the same time, if eligible.
-For loans made to undergraduate students, the interest rate is reduced to 5.6 percent on the unpaid principal balance of the loan for Subsidized Stafford Loans originated between July 1, 2009 and June 30, 2010.
+For loans made to undergraduate students, the interest rate is reduced to 4.5 percent on the unpaid principal balance for Subsidized Direct Loans originated between July 1, 2010 and June 30, 2011.
 The interest rate for all others remains at 6.8%.

-Federal Stafford Loan Limits.
+Federal Direct Loan Limits.
 Dependent undergraduates and fifth-year Teacher Credential students may be eligible to borrow up to \$31,000 of which no more than \$23,000 may be in subsidized loans.
 Independent undergraduate Students: \$57,500 of which no more than \$23,000 may be in subsidized loans.
 Graduate, professional program and College of Law students may be eligible to borrow up to \$138,500 of which no more than \$65,500 may be in subsidized loans.
 Clinical Psychology (Psy.D.) students may be eligible to borrow up to \$224,000 of which no more than \$65,500 may be in subsidized loans.

-The annual Stafford Loan limits are as follows:
+The annual Direct Loan limits are as follows: